Learn all about the culinary herb oregano.

 Ideal Location for Growing Oregano

 Oregano prefers a sunny location with well-drained sandy soil and a sheltered location.
-It is a hardy herb though and can adapt to almost any conditions.
-In fact the flavor is strongest when grown in poor soil conditions.
+It is a hardy herb though and can adapt to almost any condition.
+In fact, the flavor is strongest when grown in poor soil conditions.

 Oregano does well as an indoor plant if given enough light.
 It can also be grown easily in a container herb garden.